TodePond/TodePondDotCom/wikiblogarden/blending/devrel/readme.md

 If we try to duck type devrel work, we get loads of false positives.
 I think most startup founders and CEOs would trigger the "devrel detector" if we did it: they travel around, speaking to people about how great their thing is. they set the voice and tone of communications with developers. they're devrels!
 Ha!
 Hmm

-> i think the allegory didn't really make sense there..
+> i don't think the allegory worked there..

 <h2></h2>